 1.1.1.5 Observations from aircraft

-Over 3 000 aircraft provide reports of pressure, winds, and temperature during flight.
-The Aircraft Meteorological Data Relay (AMDAR) system makes high-quality observations of winds and temperatures at cruising level, as well as at selected levels in ascent and descent.
-The amount of data from aircraft has increased dramatically in recent years to an estimated 300 000 reports per day.
+Over 4 000 aircraft provide reports of pressure, winds, and temperature during flight.
+The Aircraft Meteorological Data Relay (AMDAR) system makes high-quality observations of winds and temperature at cruising level, as well as at selected levels in ascent and descent.
+The amount of data from aircraft has increased dramatically in recent years to an estimated 700 000 reports per day corresponding to approximately 90 000 profiles of AMDAR data at 550 airports globally.
 These systems provide great potential for measurements in places where there are little or no radiosonde data, and make a major contribution to the upper-air component of the GOS.

 1.1.1.6 Observations from satellites

-The environmental and meteorological space-based Global Observing System includes constellations of operational geostationary and low Earth orbit (near-polar-orbiting) observation satellites as shown on Fig. 1-3.
-A list of current operational meteorological satellites and their parameters is available at:
+The environmental and meteorological space-based Global Observing System includes constellations of operational geostationary and non-geostationary (mostly polar orbiting and at low altitude) observation satellites.
+An overview of the currently operational meteorological satellites (Status: June 2016) is shown in Figure 1-3.

-GEO satellites: http://www.wmo.int/pages/prog/sat/GOSgeo.html

-LEO satellites: http://www.wmo.int/pages/prog/sat/GOSleo.html.

-In addition, a number of Research & development (R&D) satellites (e.g. Aqua, CBERS, CloudSat, ERS, SPOT, TRMM, Landsat, QuikSCAT, etc.) also include specific meteorological or climatological payload that are also contributing to the GOS.
-A list of current R&D satellites and their parameters is available at:

-http://www.wmo.int/pages/prog/sat/GOSresearch.html.

 Polar orbiting and geostationary satellites are normally equipped with visible and infrared imagers and sounders, from which one can derive many meteorological parameters.
 Several of the polar-orbiting satellites are equipped with microwave sounding instruments that can provide vertical profiles of temperature and humidity worldwide.
 Geostationary satellites can be used to measure wind velocity in the tropics by tracking clouds and water vapour.
 Satellite sensors, communications, and data assimilation techniques are evolving steadily, and the vast amount of additional satellite data has greatly improved weather and climate monitoring, warning and forecasting.

 Improvements in numerical modelling in particular have made it possible to develop increasingly sophisticated methods of deriving temperature and humidity information directly from the satellite radiances.
-The impressive progress made in the recent years in weather and climate analysis and forecasts, including warnings for dangerous weather phenomena (heavy rain, storms, cyclones) that affect all populations and economies, is to a great extent attributable to spaceborne observations and their assimilation in numerical models.
+The impressive progress made in the recent years in weather and climate analysis and forecasts, including warnings for dangerous weather phenomena (heavy rain, storms, cyclones) that affect all populations and economies, is to a great extent attributable to space-borne observations and their assimilation in numerical models.

+FIGURE 1-3

+Constellation of the currently operational meteorological satellites of the WMO GOS (Status: June 2016)